Coiot/cbr-main/src/albums/s3/episode44.md

 - scene_number: 72
   scene_title: "Oh wait that might actually be bad"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene72.jpg
-  narration: "<p>Arapaho makes their first breakthrough in several parts, securing two entire Mohave cities on Honshu.
+  narration: "<p>Arapaho makes their first breakthrough in several episodes, securing two entire Mohave cities on Honshu.
 This is what passes for conquest in a world where peace has finally begun to blossom after 5,000 years of constant wanton destruction.
 But for now, there is still war, just without victory.
 Raoni tells himself that it has to get worse before it can get better.
 If things were really as he thought they were, he might even be right.</p>"
 - scene_number: 73
   scene_title: "Back where we started"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode44-scene73.jpg